j0yu/rez-i3-gaps/README.md

 i3 should now be installed as a [rez] package named `i3_gaps`.

+Then to install the system dependencies, i.e. on CentOS 7, you would then run `rez env i3_gaps -- i3-deps`

 ## Usage

 If you're using a custom X11 startup, i.e. running `startx` directly after